HenzaT/HenzaT/README.md

 ## Hi there 👋

-Software Developer with a background in teaching and music.
+Software Developer with a background in education.
+I'm passionate about building user-centered products that combine smooth, interactive UI/UX with robust backend architectures designed to support and enhance the user experience.
 I recently completed Le Wagon's Web Development bootcamp and I am actively looking for software engineering roles.
 As well as web development, I write and produce music.

+- 🔭 I’m currently working on 'The Country Club', a web app that tracks the countries you've visited and shares fun, informative facts about each one.
+- 🌱 I’m currently learning React.js and about AWS.
+- ⚡ Fun fact: I am half Japanese!

 <!--
 **HenzaT/HenzaT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.